jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

 * It could work during the ALU -> A register step

+    * At this instant, the value the ALU has is the value to be calculated
+    * Therefore, the status flags at this time are relevant to the instruction

 * It would not work *after* the ALU -> A step

     * The value in the A register would be change after the ALU -> A step